KQM-git/TCL/docs/evidence/equipment/weapons.md

 [Disscussion](https://tickets.deeznuts.moe/ticket-archive/attachments_837514129479827490_840052397882867752_transcript-sac-frags-reset-on-sucrose-c1.html)

 **Finding:**
-When a character with multiple charges of their elemental Skill procs the sacrificial passive, the elemental Skill cooldown shown on the timer is the cooldown that will be reset.
+When a character with multiple charges of their Elemental Skill procs the sacrificial passive, the Elemental Skill cooldown shown on the timer is the cooldown that will be reset.

 **Evidence:**
 [I cast one Sucrose E](https://imgur.com/a/AKgnNoq), waited until the first cooldown was down to 5s, and cast the second E. A reset occurred, and the time of the second cooldown was ~15s \(minus 10% due to Anemo resonance in video\).
 So, whatever timer is currently showing is the one which will be reset.